Membership Inference Attacks against Diffusion Models: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments on membership inference attacks against a diffusion model.
+This section conducts extensive experiments on membership inference attacks against a diffusion model.
 We evaluate the attack AUC by comparing the attacks against GANs.
-We also evaluate the impact of the time steps of a diffusion model on the attack AUC.
+We also evaluate the impact of the timesteps of a diffusion model on the attack AUC.